T-D3V/T-D3V/README.md

 🔭 I work at the Moment at [HLI](https://hli.ch/) on plenty different Websites but mainly our own Content Management System.<br>
 💥 I've started Programming when I was 11 years old in java trying to create a hack client for minecraft (spoiler didn't work).

 P.S.
-Not a lot of activity here cause I have a selfhosted gitlaba and at work we use a selfhosted gitlab.
+Not a lot of activity here cause I have a selfhosted gitlab and at work we use a selfhosted gitlab.

 ### 📯 How to reach me:
   - [Mail](mailto:timo.angst@bluewin.ch)